Use the model-driven app main form and its components

 - Double-click the unmanaged solution you want to work with.
 The solution type, managed or unmanaged, is displayed in the Package Type column.

-Add an entity to an unmanaged solution
+Add a table to an unmanaged solution

 With the unmanaged solution opened in solution explorer, select the Entities node and, in the toolbar above the list, select Add Existing.